Welcome Friends! I’d like to introduce you to Chaotica.

 The main window in the back is where your world will take shape.
 You can safely close the parameter browser now and we can focus on the rest of the window.

-Since we’re on that subject, let me explain that first.
-The button, will generate a new set of random for you to play with.
+Since we’re on the subject of generating random worlds, let me explain that first.
+The New Random Worlds button, will generate a new set of random for you to play with.
 The number next to it, conveniently labelled “number,” will tell the software how many to give you.
 Every time you hit it, the software will attempt to generate new ones.
 Sometimes they look fairly close to the same, that’s just the whole random factor at work.